 Sigal Armoza

-PRETTY* (2024)- beauty perceptions and women's images in art and media.
+PRETTY* (2024)- A grotesque gaze at the myth of beauty and its dictates.
 Supported by Mifaal HaPais for Culture and Art, The Choreographers.

 SELF IS (2023) – The selves of three characters full of ambition, curiosity and perspective, merging during a creative process.
 Supported by The Foundation for Independent Artists, The Ministry of Culture and Sports.